-The Salabhasana yoga asana popularly known as the Locust Pose which falls under the category of Hatha Yoga.
-This pose, like other seemingly simple poses, is a prone back bending posture in modern yoga practice.
+The Salabhasana popularly known as the Locust Pose which comes under the category of Hatha Yoga.
+The pose, like other seemingly simple poses, is a prone back bending yoga asana in modern yoga practice.

 - Laying the mat on the ground to do this posture, lie on its belly and forehead resting on the floor